 Etiology, Distribution & Transmission

-Diagnosis is based on clinical signs and/or clinicopathological abnormalities compatible with disease and by confirmation of Leishmania infantum infection, using mainly serological…
+Diagnosis is based on clinical signs and/or clinicopathological abnormalities compatible with disease combined with confirmation of L. infantum infection, predominantly…

 Current treatment protocols for CanL.